sachinML/Stock-Price-Analysis/README.md

 ## Description

-Its a Time Series Data Analysis Project in which I have taken stock prices of the world 4 leading MNC's Google, Microsoft, Amazon, Apple.
+It is a Data Analysis based on Time Series in which I have taken stock prices of the world 4 leading MNC's Google, Microsoft, Amazon, Apple.
 I have analyzed the several data like:
 1. Closing Price
 2. Volume